Effects of Divorce on Children

 Disrespect for authority

-A divorce implies that the two key authority figures of a child failed to offer a reliable ambience for the child.
-So, along with a divorce, the child tends to abandon the respect for authority model.
+A divorce implies that the two key authority figures or say parents failed to provide a healthy upbringing to the child.
+So, along with a divorce, the child tends to abandon the respect for their parents and develop a kind of negative perspective towards marital and family life.

 Divorce Papers